- Smart Gambler strategy

 Smart Gambler is my favorite slot betting strategy.
 I derived the name from the "gamble button" that gives you chance to double your win with a 50 % chance.

 The main idea of the Smart Gambler strategy is this:

 You spin with very small bets.
 When you hit a winning combination, you start doubling up the win using the gamble button.
 You keep doubling up until you either miss and lose, or until you win that high amount that you can happily withdraw and leave.

 The Smart Gambler strategy is almost ideal.
-It has very high RTP, while it also allows you to choose the size of win and the time how long will you be able to play with your budget.
+It has very high RTP, while it also allows you to choose the size of win and how long you will be able to play with your budget.

 Here is a step by step guide how to play Smart Gambler strategy: